oobecomau/desktop.gov.au/docs/blueprint/office-365.md

 Decision Point | Design Decision | Justification
 --- | --- | ---
-Deployment Type | Exchange Online only | Exchange Online is suitable for agencies that are not leveraging any on- premises equipment.
+Deployment Type | Exchange Online only | Exchange Online is suitable for organisations that are not leveraging any on- premises equipment.

 Additional Mail Migration Design Decisions for hybrid implementations.